-Venezuela protests: 'They are going to have to listen'
+Venezuela protests: Officer killed, dozens reported injured

 "If they don't want to let us choose in an electoral voting process, they are going to have to listen to us as we march in the streets peacefully, overwhelmingly, and tirelessly until they meet the demands of the Venezuelan people," said Hasler Iglesias, a student protest leader in Caracas.

-As protesters converged at meeting points across the capital and headed for a major highway, Maduro convened a National Defense Council meeting, slamming the opposition while calling in nationally televised remarks for dialogue and peace.
+As protesters converged at meeting points across the capital and headed for a major highway, Maduro convened a National Defense Council meeting, slamming the opposition while calling, in nationally televised remarks, for dialogue and peace.

 The Vatican is set to mediate talks between the opposition and the government.
 But some say they are skeptical.